Close

 Sleep better

-Eating high-carb, high-sugar foods two to three hours before bed spikes your glucose through the night and can lead to restless sleep.
-So stay mindful of which types of foods you eat before bed.
+Eating high-carb, high-sugar foods two to three hours before bed spikes your glucose through the night.
+This can lead to a restless night’s sleep.
+So, stay mindful of which types of foods you eat before bed.
 They can have a big impact.

-Skip sugar before bed: If you’re craving a late night snack, go for a low-carb, low-sugar option like nut butter.
-Avoid anything that might spike your glucose overnight.'
-'Have a routine.
-Our bodies follow a unique daily rhythm.
-This is why a sleep routine is essential.
-Taking a warm bath or reading a book are great ways to wind down.'
-'Build your perfect sleep environment.
-Make your bedroom a calm, comfortable space that promotes restful sleep.
+If you’re craving a late-night snack, go for a low-carb, low-sugar option like nut butter.
+And have a routine.
+Our bodies follow a unique daily rhythm, so a sleep routine is essential.
+Taking a warm bath or reading a book are great ways to wind down.
+And to top it all off, build your perfect sleep environment.
+Make your bedroom a calm, comfortable space that promotes restful sleep

 Increase your focus